 16th February 2005; Again cited for driving without insurance.
 This time, Clark misses a court date, and an arrest warrant is issued in May.

 4th April 2005: Cited for driving on a suspended license.
 By pleading guilty to the above charge of DWI, this one was dropped.
 Fined $500 and sentenced to a year’s court supervision.

 7th September 2005: Pulled over for erratic driving, and found to be in possession of cannabis, cocaine and a firearm without proper identification.
 Charged with two counts on the coke possession, two counts on the gun possession, one for the marijuana possession, one for driving on a suspended license, and two counts of DUI.
 Released after posting $2,500 bond.
-In accordance with local drug foreiture laws, his car was conviscated, and later sold on eBay.
+In accordance with local drug forfeiture laws, his car was confiscated, and later sold on eBay.

 28th December 2005: Clark changes lawyers.